elenasinel/tech-week/docs/index.md

 ## **Rules**

 * Participants must be between the ages of 11 and 18.
+* Participants must be studying at school, Sixth Form or college based in London
 * Each group must be made up of 2-4 members and has to be gender-diverse, unless it is a single gender school, i.e. per group there must be a minimum of one boy and girl.
 Multi-ethnicity, children from BAME groups and on Free Schools Meals are encouraged, so are LGBT
-* You must upload your video on YouTube and submit your video pitch no longer than 3 mins by 5 pm on May 24th for Round 1 and 5 pm June 11th for the Final Round.
+* You must upload your video on YouTube and submit your video pitch no longer than 3 mins by 5 pm on May 24th for Round 1
 * You must publish any and all code written on Github and provide links.
 You must document and provide an explanation of how it can be run.
 * You must be able to demonstrate that everyone within your group has contributed.
-* Parents are not allowed to mentor teams where participants are their children due to conflict of interest
+* Parents are not allowed to mentor teams where participants are their children.
 * Code needs to be new and will be verified - it must not belong to any previous project

 ## **Hackathon Schedule**

 Teens in AI Hack  runs from May 10-24 (Round 1) and through to June 10-12 (Final Round).
 ### In Depth Schedule

 **Round 1: Video pitch**

-* Competition opens May 10, 2019
+Competition opens May 10, 2019

-* All videos must be submitted by May 24, 2019 on Devpost (link to be added)
+All videos must be submitted by **5 pm May 24, 2019** on Devpost

-* Regional Shortlisting: (finalists announced June 1, 2019)
+**Regional Shortlisting:** (20 finalist teams announced June 1, 2019)

-**Final Round**: Finals Demo Day: (June 10th and 12th at CogX)
+**Final Round: Finals Demo Day** (June 10th and 12th at CogX)

-* 10 June: Come and get inspired at Europe's largest festival for AI, CogX for free!
-Ideate the product you will develop alongside your entire team!
+**10 June:** Come and get inspired at Europe's largest festival for AI, CogX

-* 11 June: Build your project with the help of expert mentors and submit your project on Devpost
-* 12 June: Demo Day in front of Judges - 2 hrs on Lightning Stage > Judges decide on the final winners (waiting for Tabitha to confirm)
+**12 June:** Demo Day in front of Judges on Impact Stage at CogX - winners announced!
-* 12 June: The winning team presents at CogX final stage

 # **Resources**